Nick Maton Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox's 4.95 team ERA ranks 26th among all MLB pitching staffs.
+- The White Sox have the 26th-ranked team ERA across all league pitching staffs (4.87).

-- The White Sox give up the second-most home runs in baseball (84 total, 1.4 per game).
+- White Sox pitchers combine to give up the second-most home runs in baseball (84 total, 1.4 per game).

-- Clevinger (3-3) gets the starting nod for the White Sox in his 10th start of the season.
-He's put together a 4.56 ERA in 47 1/3 innings pitched, with 40 strikeouts.
+- Cease (3-3) gets the starting nod for the White Sox in his 13th start of the season.
+He has a 4.88 ERA in 62 2/3 innings pitched, with 68 strikeouts.

-- His last appearance was on Thursday, May 18 against the Cleveland Guardians, when the righty tossed six innings, surrendering two earned runs while allowing six hits.
+- The right-hander last appeared on Sunday against the Detroit Tigers, when he tossed four innings, allowing four earned runs while giving up four hits.

-- The 32-year-old has an ERA of 4.56, with 7.6 strikeouts per nine innings, in nine games this season.
-Opponents have a .255 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.